-ILA Service-Learning Projects
+ILA Community-Impact Projects

 Leaders who significantly impact their community help shape a more vibrant, innovative and resilient society.
 Their influence extends beyond immediate improvements associated with the project, laying the groundwork for long-term prosperity and stability.